 To ensure that all stockholders' concerns are properly addressed, the Chairman of the Board, Board Directors, the President, Board Committee Chairmen and Members, Senior Management, Corporate Secretary and the Independent Auditors are always present during the Annual Stockholders' Meeting.
 The meeting agenda provides an opportunity for stockholders to freely express their views and raise their concerns at the meeting.

-The opportunities were presented to ask questions and raise issues but there were no questions or issues which the stockholders raised during the Annual Stockholders' Meeting.
+The opportunities were presented to ask questions and raise issues during the Annual Stockholders' Meeting.